Political, semi-official, personal and family correspondence and papers of Sir Maurice de Bunsen, consisting of:

 Immediate Source of Acquisition

-The papers were given to the Library in 1986.
+The papers were given to the library by Lady Salisbury-Jones in 1986.

 - Title

-- Correspondence and Papers of Sir Maurice William Ernest de Bunsen
+- Correspondence and papers of Sir Maurice William Ernest de Bunsen and his family

 - Status